Radiation therapy, also known as radiotherapy is a type of treatment

 ● Radiation therapy for prostate cancer

-It’s important to note that certain types of cancer are more radiosensitive than others.
-If the disease is more radiosensitive, there is a higher chance of curing it completely.
+It should be taking into consideration that some types of cancer are more radiosensitive than other types.
+If there is a more radiosensitive type of cancer, the possibility of treating it completely is higher.
 Certain radiosensitizing drugs can be administered to the patient in order to make cancer cells more sensitive to radiation therapy.

-The types of cancer that generally spread around the body cannot be cured with radiation therapy.
+For the types of cancer that usually spread around the body, radiation therapy cannot be efficient.

-A linear accelerator is used for radiation therapy.
-The linear accelerator creates a very strong and very precise beam of radiation which is directed into the patient’s body.
-The patient will be placed on a table and then the linear accelerator will deliver radiation from different angles around the patient.
-Patients usually come in for treatment five days a week, with a few recuperation periods in between – the recuperation periods allow the patient’s healthy cells to heal and recover.
+During radiation therapy, a linear accelerator is used.
+The linear accelerator makes a solid and extremely exact beam of radiation that is focused on the patient's body.
+During the treatment, the patient lies on a table after that, and the linear accelerator would be sending radiation to the patient with different angles.
+Patients usually come in for treatment five days a week, with a few recuperation periods in between – the recuperation periods allow the patient's healthy cells to heal and recover.

 10 to 30 minutes

 Depending on the position of cancer and the treatment performed, patients have different reactions.
 After the treatment, most of the patients feel tired for a few months.

 There are some risks and complications related to the radiotherapy treatment, which may involve: